 Yes.

-Once a district publishes its official calendar, we update the page data and change the label from “Projected” to “Official.”
-If the district later makes additional changes, we also try to update the page.
+Once a district publishes its official calendar, we update the page data and change the label from Projected to Official.
+If the district later makes additional changes, we also try to update the page so families are not relying on stale information.

 What If I Find an Error?